coder/coder/docs/ides/gateway.md

 ### 1. Deploy the server and install the Client Downloader

-We deployed a simple Ubuntu VM and installed the JetBrains Client Downloader binary.
+We deployed an Ubuntu VM and installed the JetBrains Client Downloader binary.
 Note that the server must be a Linux-based distribution.

 ```shell